Hackers steal millions of Bulgarians’ data; Russian tie seen

-SOFIA, Bulgaria — Bulgarian officials say unidentified hackers have stolen the personal details of millions of people from Bulgaria’s national revenue agency and note a possible Russian link in the case.
+SOFIA, Bulgaria — Bulgarian officials said Tuesday that unidentified hackers have stolen the personal details of millions of people from Bulgaria’s national revenue agency and noted a possible Russian link in the case.

 The leak, the biggest in the Balkan country, contains names, personal data and the financial earnings of individuals and companies.
 According to local media, the hackers have stolen the details of some 5 million of the country’s 7 million people.